uviclibraries/rstudio/basics-interface.md

 ------------------------------------------------------------------------

-:round_pushpin: As you work through these activities, remember to save your script(s) regularly.
+&#128205 As you work through these activities, remember to save your script(s) regularly.

 - File